chrisJohn404/nodeunit-v1/README.md

 This library should be working as a CLI testing utility with new versions of node again.

+Primary accomplishments:
+- [x] Enabled CLI usage for new and old versions of node.
+- [x] Add .github workflows to test multiple Node.js versions

 ToDo list:
-[] Consider building for browser support with uglify-js.
+- [] Consider building for browser support with uglify-js.
-[] Generate man pages.
+- [] Generate man pages.
-[] Consider integrating linter again.
+- [] Consider integrating linter again.
-[] Consider re-implementing other stripped features.
+- [] Consider re-implementing other stripped features.

-Primary accomplishments:
-[x] Enabled CLI usage for new and old versions of node.
+- [] Consider updating installation script

 Features
 --------